pereira3R/To-do-list-Spring/README.md

 # To-do-list Spring Boot

-Activity carried out by the Infocorp back-end team - completed in November 2023
-- First Simple Project with Spring Boot
+Activity carried out by the Infocorp back-end team - completed in November 2023.
+First Simple Project with Spring Boot.

 ## Parts of the project